Girl on Fire (album)

 Girl on Fire is the fifth studio album by American singer and songwriter Alicia Keys.
 It was released on November 22, 2012, being Keys' first release with RCA Records following Sony Music Entertainment's decision to close J Records during a company reshuffle.
 The album is an R&B album with elements of different musical styles, including rock, electro, reggae and hip hop.
 It features a largely minimalist production, includes piano-driven songs and balances traditional R&B with atypical chords and melodic changes.

 Upon its release, Girl on Fire received generally positive reviews from music critics.
 The album debuted at number one on the Billboard 200 with 159,000 copies sold in its first week.
-It produced five singles–"Girl on Fire" (which peaked at number two on Hot R&B/Hip-Hop Songs and number 11 on the US Billboard Hot 100), "Brand New Me", "New Day", "Fire We Make" (featuring Maxwell), and "Tears Always Win".
+It produced five singles – the title track, which peaked at number two on Hot R&B/Hip-Hop Songs and number 11 on the US Billboard Hot 100, "Brand New Me", "New Day", "Fire We Make" (featuring Maxwell), and "Tears Always Win".
 To further promote the album, Keys embarked on her fifth worldwide concert tour, titled Set the World on Fire Tour, which commenced in March 2013 and ended in December.
 At the 56th Annual Grammy Awards, Girl on Fire won Best R&B Album, making Keys the most awarded artist in this category, with three wins.